Fiat 500: 500 L or Lusso (1968–1972)

-500 R or Rinnovata (1971—1976)
+500 R or Rinnovata (1972–1975)

-The last incarnation of the Fiat 500 was the R model.
-It had the same 594 cc engine of the Fiat 126, however, the power rating is the same as the L but at lower rpm (4000 instead of 4400) and with a bit more torque; a full synchromesh gearbox is still missing.
+The last incarnation of the Fiat 500 was the R model, or "Rinnovata" (Renovated).
+Launched alongside the new Fiat 126 in November 1972, it had the same 594 cc engine of the 126, however, the power rating is the same as the L but at lower rpm (4000 instead of 4400) and with a bit more torque; a full synchromesh gearbox is still missing.
 The floor-pan which was from either the 'L', or later, the new 126.
 It was also more comfortable, but more simply trimmed and equipped than before — the fuel gauge was omitted and only the low fuel indicator remained.
 The 500 R was also a stop-gap for Fiat prior to the launch of the Fiat 126, and when the new 126 was launched, sales of the old Fiat 500 R plummeted.
-It was sold alongside the Fiat 126 for another two years before Fiat retired the 500.
+It was sold alongside the Fiat 126 for another three years before Fiat retired the 500.

 Fiat 500 America

-During the years in which it was produced the 500 in Italy, Fiat designed and produced a US-market version of the car with prominent headlamps (also used on the American 500 Jolly).
-About 300 were made between 1958 and 1962.
+During the years in which it was produced the 500 in Italy, Fiat designed and produced a US-market version of the car with 15hp using the 479cc engine.
+Changes to the car include prominent headlamps to meet US standards (also used on the American 500 Jolly).
+They also came equipped with larger front and rear bumpers with bumperettes, and a speedometer in MPH.
+It can also be noted that there were 4 tail lights used for the N model however only 3 were used for the American version.
+In 1958 it is believed that Carello (the producer of the tail lights for Fiat) began a strike leading to changes in the design.
+Thus leading the 58's to have a color matched base with the body, early 59's to have an aluminum base thicker than the European model, and late 59 and 60's to have a "D model" style base.
+The 1958 Fiat 500 America came equipped with a flat floor pan which was later revised for the 1959 and 1960 version to have a scoop for more leg room.
+Another notable difference is in the routing of the heating tubes between these earlier years.
+Towards the end of 59 models Fiat began transitioning to their D model.
+Some notable changes include the different tail lights, removal of the fresh air vents on the nose, and only 2 water drainage ports (downgraded from the 3 previous years had) along the bottom of the doors.
+About 300 were made between 1958 and 1960 at which point they were discontinued as they did not do well in the American market compared to the competition.

+There was a special "sport" version of this car were the engine was bored out to 499.5 to produce 21 hp, coming only in white with a red stripe across the car.